-After years of just playing my parents’ music collection (best not to dwell on the content), but my personal stockpiling journey began at the age of eight, when I was given the money to buy a single (kidz today might not understand the point of a 7-inch disc with only two songs on it).
-I chose ‘Hole in My Shoe’ by Traffic (top tune, by the way), and frankly, for half a century it has been an unstoppable, wildly foolish obsession.
+The junior years consisted of just playing my parents’ music collection (best not to dwell on the content), but my personal stockpiling journey began at the age of eight, when I was given the money to buy a single (kidz today might not understand the point of a 7-inch disc with only two songs on it).
+I chose ‘Hole in My Shoe’ by Traffic – top tune, by the way – and frankly, for over half a century it has been an unstoppable, wildly foolish obsession.

-More to the point, my music purchases are still mostly in vinyl form (which, as some of you will have noticed, is currently very fashionable), as I determinedly scour record shops, charity establishments, auction houses and the internet looking for good quality secondhand albums from the ’60s-’90s.
-The ‘wants list’ will include albums that are devilishly hard to find, but the marketplace is now truly global, so it will be out there – if you’re willing to pay the price.
+More to the point, my current music purchases are still mostly in vinyl form – which, as some of you will have noticed, is assez a la mode – as I determinedly scour record shops (yes, they still exist), charity establishments, auction houses and the internet looking for good quality secondhand albums from the ’60s-’90s.
+My ‘wants list’ will include albums that are devilishly hard to find, but the marketplace is now truly global, so it will be out there – if you’re willing to pay the price.

 Now this quest can often be impulsive (do not surf auction sites after partaking of wine), with occasional wretched results.
 However, when you come across the object of your desire, in next to pristine condition and at a price you deem acceptable (even if your partner would consider sectioning you for such tomfoolery), the sense of euphoria is palpable…

 If new music is released on vinyl, I’m likely to buy it in that format.
 The albums normally come with a voucher enabling you to download it as high quality music files; sometimes even a CD copy.
 Old and new technology in one package – what’s not to love?